Prabhavathi Meppayil: Technique

-Meppayil's works involve the use of traditional material and artisanal technique.
+Meppayil's works involve the use of traditional materials and artisanal techniques.
 She works with gesso, and copper, gold and iron wires.
 Her studio involves master metalworkers who stretch the metals that she then embeds into the gesso panels.
 She lays the gesso in multiple layers over wooden panels and polishes them.
-The interplay between the metal and the gesso has not entirely predictable results, the surface colours themselves aging over time.
+The interplay between the metal and the gesso has not entirely predictable results, the surface colours themselves age over time.
 In some works, she has used the traditional thinnam, jewellers' steel tools, to create microscopic indents, both horizontal and vertical, across the gesso.

 Critical reception

-Benjamin H. D. Buchloh's analysis of Meppayil's work regards its formal nature and suggests that the use of white was so that it could become a space for writing, or get assimilated as architecture.
+Benjamin H. D. Buchloh's analysis of Meppayil's work regards its formal nature.
+It suggests that the use of white was so that it could become a space for writing, or get assimilated as architecture.
 Meppayil agrees that the interstitial spaces are important to her.
 He has also described it as a collision of ordering principles and disordering strategies, as it expands on the Modernist theme of anti-narration.
 He hoped that there would be a nuanced appreciation for the work, recognising the historical specificity of her artistic approach.

 In Shanay Jhaveri's view, the use of a reduced colour palette and visual considerations of the grid is a dialogue between Western Modernism of the 1950s and 1960s and contemporary South Asian art, expressing the clashing aesthetics of Indian neoliberalism versus the progressive ideals of Modernism.

-Other reviewers have likened Meppayil's abstractions to those of Conceptual Minimalism and to the Italian Pittura Segnica, evoking among others Gastone Novelli.
+Other reviewers have likened Meppayil's abstractions to those of Conceptual Minimalism and the Italian Pittura Segnica, evoking among others Gastone Novelli.